The 27 fringe players sold by Chelsea for £190m in just four seasons

 Metz spending £5million to sign Angban – nope, us neither – goes a long way to explaining why Chelsea do all this.

 Bristol City. £2million.
-Fractured his leg in training after one match this season.
+Fractured his leg in training after one match last season.
 Bloody hell.

 Aina was actually allowed to play for Chelsea, appearing six times under Antonio Conte in 2016-17 as the Blues won the title, while he later caught the eye on loan at Hull City and Torino.